redfin/validity/README.md

 	at com.redfin.example.FooTest.testAsserts(FooTest.java:41)
 ```

+## Thread-safety and bet practices

+While many of the classes themselves are immutable in the Validity library, they might not necessarily be.
+The internal objects are not intended to be stored or shared.
+The intended use is to create them and immediately call a terminal operation on them to either return the subject being validated or throw an exception or error.

+The validation also does not make any copies of the subject being validated.
+If the subject is mutable, it may have it's inner state changed in a way that would cause validation to fail after it's been validated.
+It is best practice when validating arguments to make a defensive copy and validating the copy to avoid an invariant being broken.

 ## Customization

 The verifiable types, though, are all implemented with generics so that if a company or project wants to use the library but have different behavior than the default, they would simply need to implement a wrapper.